-The ethos of the Nexus project is a commitment to open and transparent science, engineering, and evaluation.
+The ethos of the Nexus project is a commitment to open and transparent science and engineering.

-For an in-depth look at the science behind the Nexus zkVM and the Nexus network, see the Nexus Whitepaper.
+For an in-depth look at the science behind the Nexus zkVM, see the specification.

 Core Components